 The highest peak is Mount Khuiten, sometimes written in translation as Huiten (4374m).It was first climbed by a Russian and 12 Mongolian climbers in 1956.
 All the peaks in the area have been climbed but the potential for new routes up the many dramatic faces and ridges is vast.

-The alpine character of the these peaks makes them extremely remote.
-Getting rescued in such a remote place is nigh on impossible.
+The alpine character of these peaks and their remote location makes a rescue nigh on impossible.
 If you go there, it is a proper mountaineering adventure.

 However, unlike on an expedition to the Himalaya or even the Andes you can get there, climb several superb routes and be back at work in the UK in about two weeks.
 However, both your head and your heart, like mine will still be in the mountains of this part of Mongolia for many years.